Charlie Weimers: Migration

 Weimers is co-chair of the European Conservatives and Reformists Migration Working Group.
 He has called on the EU to build a wall on its border with Turkey and adopt a migration policy based on the Australian model.
 Weimers has called for the EU-commission to change its position and support financing of physical border barriers.
 Following hybrid warfare operations by Belarus against Poland, Lithuania and Latvia during 2021 and 2022, similar proposals enjoy support by a dozen EU Member States.
 A survey of 10 EU Member States conducted in late 2021 showed broad public support for EU-financing of physical border barriers.

 He was an early proponent of the Danish plan to move asylum processing from Denmark to non‑European countries, calling it a 'win-win' plan.
 Weimers argues that population growth in Africa will force a new asylum system in the EU and that it should build on the principles of the Danish asylum plan.
-In October 2021 Weimers and the SD migration spokesperson presented a call for Sweden to negotiate a Danish style opt-out from EU justice and home affairs cooperation (including migration) in order to reduce asylum reception to zero as envisioned by the Sweden Democrats.
+In October 2021 Weimers and the Sweden Democrats migration spokesperson presented a call for Sweden to negotiate a Danish style opt-out from EU justice and home affairs cooperation (including migration) in order to reduce asylum reception to zero as envisioned by the Sweden Democrats.